Dilbert66/esphome-components/README.md

   x.date -> time and date of message x.cmd -> if text contains a command in the format /xxxx yyyy.
-The cmd /xxxx will be stored in x.cmd x.args -> the args yyyy from the above cmd will be stored in x.args x.is_callback -> if this message comes from an inline_keyboard action, this will be true. x.message_id -> current message id.
+The cmd /xxxx will be stored in x.cmd x.args -> the args yyyy from the above cmd will be stored in x.args x.is_callback -> boolean - if this message comes from an inline_keyboard action, this will be true. x.message_id -> current message id.
 Used in replies, edits, etc. x.callback_id -> callback id of callback messaged.
-Used to answer back to inline_keyboard actions.
+Used to answer back to inline_keyboard actions. x.is_first_cmd -> boolean - Will be true after reboot and false after the first command is received
 ```

 Example bot config: